Don College: History

-In March 2016 the Minister for Education announced that secondary schools in the Devonport area would offer Years 11 and 12 courses from 2017.
+In March 2016 the Minister for Education announced that secondary schools in the Devonport area would offer Years 10, 11 and 12 courses from 2017.
 This announcement ended Don College's monopoly on state funded senior secondary education in Devonport.

 Principals

 Subjects

-The subjects that are taught at Don College fall within either the curriculum of the Office of Tasmanian Assessment, Standards & Certification (TASC), or Australian Vocational Education and Training (VET).
+The subjects taught at Don College fall within either the curriculum of the Office of Tasmanian Assessment, Standards & Certification (TASC), or Australian Vocational Education and Training (VET).

 TASC courses available at the college include Visual Arts, Performing Arts, Science, Mathematics, Languages, Media Production, Humanities, and many more.
-Upon successful completion of the equivalent of 8 TASC subjects, including literacy, numeracy and ICT, students are awarded the Tasmanian Certificate of Education.
+Upon successful completion of the equivalent of eight TASC subjects, including literacy, numeracy and ICT, students are awarded the Tasmanian Certificate of Education.

 VET subjects include hospitality, automotive, animal studies, hair and beauty, retail etc. Students completing these courses receive the relevant certificate or statement of attainment.

 There are no compulsory subjects, although students are encouraged to enroll in a literacy and a numeracy subject to satisfy the requirements of the Tasmanian Certificate of Education.
 All students are also required to attend Career and Life Planning classes, which cover a range of topics such as study skills, ICT skills, career planning, further education opportunities, etc.

 A full-time course consists of four TASC subjects per year, or one VET subject and two TASC subjects per year.

-The Don College also has a transition education program for students with learning disabilities.
+Don College also has a transition education program for students with learning disabilities.
 This focuses on life skills and independence.